-The application process for the upcoming cohort of SGS Network districts will include multiple phases.
+The application process for joining a cohort of the SGS Network will open annually and will include multiple phases.

-- Phase 1: Districts will complete the initial application. - Phase 2: Districts will respond to a set of questions based on local data which we will compile and send to applicants. - Phase 3: Districts will be involved in an interview to include the superintendent and other leadership.
+- Phase 1: Districts will complete the initial application documents and request for materials. - Phase 2: Districts will respond to a set of questions based on local data which we will compile and send to applicants. - Phase 3: Districts will be involved in an interview to include the superintendent and other leadership.

-Following Phase 3, TEA will send invitations to up to 6 districts.
+Following Phase 3, TEA will send invitations to a very limited number of districts.

-The primary purpose of the application is to determine the will of district stakeholders to adopt a System of Great Schools strategy as the foundation of its theory of action.
-It is expected that participating districts will also have the interest and capacity to provide TEA's Division of System Support and Innovation with critical feedback on how to improve network services and programing.
+The primary purpose of the application process is to determine the will of district stakeholders to adopt a System of Great Schools strategy as the foundation of its theory of action.
+It is expected that participating districts will also have the interest and capacity to provide TEA with critical feedback on how to improve network services and programing.